 Gallium can be extracted from mineral ores by conventional industrial chemical means.
 Most gallium goes for use in the semiconductor industry.
 Therefore, standard extraction is often followed by melting and crystalizing the gallium, which produces the very high purity (99.9999%) required.

-The principal gallium producers are China, Germany, Japan, and Ukraine.
-World production in 2014 was estimated to be 440 tonnes.
+The principal gallium producers are China, Japan, South Korea, Russia, and Ukraine.
+World production in 2017 was estimated to be 315 tonnes.

 Properties and Uses